casmith205/Psychic-Game/README.md

 Can you guess what letter I'm thinking of?

 ## Motivation
-Project to demonstrate basic Firebase integration.
+Project to demonstrate basic JavaScript

 ## Technologies Used
 HTML, CSS, JavaScript